1. Overview

 Input Parameters:

-- SheetName: The name of the sheet to append/update.
+- SheetName: The name of the worksheet to append/update.
+Must match an existing sheet in the workbook (case-sensitive).
+Example: 'Sales Data' or 'Q4_2024'

 Options: